 H-1.3 The friction behavior of samples shall be compared to assess conformity with the standard registered for a replacement brake lining assembly type.

-H-2 Replacement brake lining assemblies for vehicles of M1, M2, T1, T2, two and three wheeled vehicle categories
+H-2 Replacement brake lining assemblies for vehicles of M1, M2, T1, T2, two and three wheeled vehicle categories.

 H-2.1 Equipment